Learn how technology can help you build a hassle-free budget, so you can avoid debt and achieve your goals.

 What if I decide to stop using a PFM?

 Always make sure to close the account.
-This doesn’t mean just deleting the app off your smartphone.
+This doesn’t mean just deleting the app off of your smartphone.
 You need to go into the system and manually close your account.
 This will ensure that your sensitive financial data and login credentials don’t linger in case the PFM provider gets hacked.